-or Don F. Kenny Regional Learning Center Main Campus, Indio
+Grindstaff Center II Extension Campus, Riverside or Don F. Kenny Regional Learning Center Branch Campus, Indio or Don F. Kenny Regional Learning Center Branch Campus, Indio

 This Dental Board of California approved continuing education course is designed for the dental professionals who hold a current California Dental Board License.
 This course is presented as a lecture session that satisfies the two-hour CDPA and two-hour IC mandated requirements for licensing renewal.